pstehlik/gelf4j/README.md

 ```

 Under the hood the `GelfLayout` class takes any object that is not a string and adds it's public
-properties to a dictionary and converts their values in to strings.
+properties to a dictionary.
+All non-numeric values are then converted in to strings.
 You can also pass in a dictionary
 directly and get the same output.
 When passing in a dictionary rather than using the public properties
 of the object it uses the Key/Value pairs stored internally.